yazhengliu/Axiomatic-Layer-Edges/README.md

 ```bash
 python train_GCN.py
 ```
 We apply explanation method to select one edge.
 If the selected edge disrupts the motif, the explanation is correct, while if the edge lies outside the motif area, the explanation is wrong.
-To obtain the explanation on these generated graphs:
+Run the following command to obtain the explanation on these generated graphs and the explanation accuracy in Table 8:
 ```bash
 python explain.py
 ```
 # Running time
-We plot the running time on **Coauthor-Computer**, **Coauthor-Physics**, and **PubMed** datasets.
-To obtain the running time:
+We test the running time on **Coauthor-Computer**, **Coauthor-Physics**, and **PubMed** datasets.
+Run the following commands to obtain the running time(the data for Figure 9):
 ```bash
 cd running_time
 python train_GCN.py